Korean War Legacy Project

 Second Attack on the Hook

-Trevor Edwards offers details of the Chinese strategies as part of the second attack on the Black Watch at the Hook.
-He recalls the Chinese being dug into the reverse side of the hill as the Black Watch.
-He notes he was actually involved in harassing duty that day.
+Trevor Edwards delves into the Chinese strategies during the second attack on the Black Watch at the Hook.
+He vividly remembers the Chinese being entrenched on the reverse side of the hill compared to the Black Watch.
+On that day, he recalls actively participating in the harassment of the enemy.

 Share this Clip +